m00re/orchestration-docker/README.md

 By default, the following three user/application accounts are created:

  - maintainer: the main developer account
- - admin: the administration account for Jenkins, Taiga and Gitlab
+ - admin: the administration account for Jenkins, Taiga, Gitlab, and Kibana
  - swarm: the Jenkins slave node account

 Feel free to add more accounts.